anivanchen/anivanchen/README.md

-md# Hi, I'm Ivan Chen
+# Hi, I'm Ivan Chen

 I'm a university student who enjoys working on programming projects.
 I have interests in cryptography, artificial intelligence, and IT infrastructure, but all tech-related topics are welcome.